Discord

 usersallowlist

-Long-running handlers time out or duplicate replies
+Long-running Discord turns or duplicate replies

 Typical logs: